goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 This training happens in batches, where the model learns from multiple examples simultaneously, gradually improving its ability to identify and later remove noise from images.

+> **Note**: If you have played around with SD, you might know that you can switch the schedulers during inference.
+So is the model trained on each of these schedulers?
+No, The equation that we showed above just helps us train the model to predict the noise.
+Now we can use different schedulers (These are just mathematical equation that take noisy image & predicted noise.
+And return a less noisy image) to remove the noise.
+We have derived DDPM scheduler in the [maths section](#reverse-diffusion-process)

 Above we discussed mainly about DDPM, but there are many kinds of schedulers.
-You can check few of the popular one's [here](https://huggingface.co/docs/diffusers/main/en/using-diffusers/schedulers)
+You can check few of the popular one's [here](https://huggingface.co/docs/diffusers/main/en/using-diffusers/schedulers).

 To know more about the differences during inference.
-Check this [blog](https://stable-diffusion-art.com/samplers/)
+Check this [blog](https://stable-diffusion-art.com/samplers/).

 ### Instructions, because everyone needs guidance (Conditioning)